-All Scouting activities in Berkshire are managed and delivered by volunteers with the exception of three part-time employees: a County Administrator, Local Development Officer (LDO), and a Volunteering Development Officer (VDO).
+All Scouting activities in Berkshire are managed and delivered by volunteers with the exception of four part-time employees: a County Administrator, two Local Development Officers (LDOs), and a Volunteering Development Officer (VDO).

 Without the dedication and support of all the 3,300 adult volunteers involved in Scouting across Berkshire in many different ways and roles, we simply would not be able to offer the quality and variety of activities that we currently deliver.
 We are delighted that we continue to attract new adult volunteers – we have seen a 33% increase in volunteers over the past five years, including an 8% increase over the past 12 months – and we look forward to welcoming many more adult volunteers in the future.